juliocymartins/06-Recommendation-Systems/README.md

 To reproduce the projects, follow these steps:

 1. Download the dataset from the provided links.
+2. Ensure that the raw data is located in the same directory as the notebook.
-2. Ensure you have the necessary Python packages installed.
+3. Install the necessary Python packages.
-3. Execute the notebooks or scripts in each chapter in the indicated order.
+4. Execute the notebooks or scripts in each chapter in the indicated order.
-4. Analyze the results and conclusions presented in each section.
+5. Analyze the results and conclusions presented in each section.

 ## Author
 Julio Cesar Yamashita Martins - Developer and Data Scientist